 This drill can be both a blocking and a hitting drill.
 There will be two blockers at the net on one side of the court and one hitter on the other side.
 It is the hitter’s job to hit the ball in the “hole” between the two blockers’ arms, and the blockers must try to close the gap and block the ball back to the hitter’s side of the court.
 If the hitter gets through the gap, they score a point, and if the blockers block the ball, they receive a point.

 Approach Step Drill

-This drill helps hitters transition from passing to hitting.
+Turn-Go-Hit is a drill that helps hitters transition from passing to hitting.
 On the court, the player will start in a passing position and pass the ball to a setter.
 Once they have passed the ball, they will transition to a hitting position and then hit the ball over the net.
 The repetition in this drill helps hitters to better know their positioning on the court and how to move into a hitting position.

 Offensive Kill Drill

 Offensive Kill Drill is a game simulation where hitters get points by getting kills against the other team.
 On one side of the court are lines of hitters, and on the other side is a team of six defenders.
 If a hitter can get a kill against the defensive side, they gain a point.
 Teams play to a determined amount of points, and whoever reaches that line first wins.